Energy

 Owning an electric vehicle in Ireland

-Although Electric vehicle (EV) sales in Ireland have slowed in recent months, hybrid cars, fully electric and plug-in electric hybrids still accounted for 41.7% of the new sales market in February 2024.
+Although electric vehicle (EV) sales in Ireland have slowed in the last year, fully electric, hybrid electric and plug-in electric hybrids still accounted for 44% of the new sales market in August 2024.

 Charging your electric vehicle at home